web analytics

 Belgium blocks Russian assets: shrinking funds for Ukraine

-Belgium blocked an EU plan to channel profits from frozen Russian assets to Ukraine.
-Brussels benefits from Euroclear tax revenue and leverage, while delays mean less money for Kyiv and a plan held hostage by unanimity rules.
+Belgium blocked a European Union plan to channel profits from frozen Russian assets to Ukraine.
+Brussels benefits from Euroclear tax revenue and leverage, while delays mean less money for Kyiv and a plan held hostage by European Union unanimity rules.

 PRC, India Slash Russian Oil Buys as EU Tightens Energy Sanctions